ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Reference Implementation and Benchmarks

 \paragraph{Attestation and pipeline operations.} Table~\ref{tab:bench-pipeline} reports timings for the identity-layer primitives and the consensus-critical pipeline stages, measured on the ACE runtime using \texttt{cargo bench -p ace-runtime -{}-features test-utils -{}-bench pipeline\_bench}. \textbf{Note:} Phase~2 (proof generation) uses a deterministic mock prover that simulates per-transaction SHA-256 hashing and tree aggregation; it does \emph{not} invoke real Groth16 proving.
-The mock-prover timings reflect the overhead of the proving \emph{orchestration}---witness marshalling, tree construction, and data serialization---exclusive of the ZK proof computation itself, which is benchmarked separately in Table~\ref{tab:bench-zk}.
+The mock-prover timings reflect the overhead of the proving \emph{orchestration}---witness marshalling, tree construction, and data serialization---exclusive of the ZK proof computation itself, which is benchmarked separately in Table~\ref{tab:bench-groth16}.

 At batch size 2{,}000, the consensus-critical Attest--Execute path (Phase~1a + 1b + Merkle root) completes in ${\approx}\,$0.92\,ms, well under 1\% of a 400\,ms slot window.
 The attestation-check phase processes each transaction in ${\approx}\,$124\,ns, consistent with the sub-microsecond HMAC-SHA256 verification expected from the design.
-The end-to-end pipeline (with mock proving) takes ${\approx}\,$7.56\,ms; replacing the mock prover with real Groth16 proving would add ${\approx}\,$63\,ms $\times$ 2{,}000 of prover work, which is parallelizable across GPU cores and off the critical consensus path (Section~\ref{sec:extensions:batch}).
+The end-to-end pipeline (with mock proving) takes ${\approx}\,$7.56\,ms; replacing the mock prover with real ZK proving would add ${\approx}\,$14.5\,ms (STARK) or ${\approx}\,$37.3\,ms (Groth16) per transaction of prover work, which is parallelizable and off the critical consensus path (Section~\ref{sec:extensions:batch}).